 Species Description and Range

 The largest species of macaw, the brilliant-blue hyacinth grows to be up to 40 inches (1 m) long.
 The hyacinth macaw survives today in three known distinct population in southern Brazil, eastern Bolivia and northeastern Paraguay.
 It is possible that smaller, fragmented populations occur in other areas of its range.

 Although it is difficult to estimate, some people believe there were more than 100,000 hyacinth macaws before the arrival of Amerindians in South America.
-In 1990, the wild population was estimated to be 2,500 birds.
+In 2021, the wild population was estimated to be 4,300 mature individuals.
 The world’s captive population is probably much larger, numbering in the thousands.

 The hyacinth macaw eats seeds, nuts, fruits, and vegetable matter.
 Eight species of palm are central to its diet.
 Its exceptionally powerful bill, the largest of its kind in the world, allows it to eat otherwise inaccessible nuts and seeds.
 Macaws can eat some poisonous seeds and unripe fruits that no other animal can digest.

 Of the 17 species of macaws a number of them are threatened with extinction.
 The primary causes are habitat loss and heavy exploitation for the pet trade.
 The hyacinth macaw is especially vulnerable to capture and habitat destruction because it is noisy, intrinsically fearless, predictable, and dependent on palm trees.

 Hyacinth macaws brought $5,000 to $10,000 each in the pet trade as of 2021.
 This high price fosters a dangerous level of poaching and smuggling.
 Data and anecdotal evidence suggests that as many as 10,000 Hyacinth macaws were taken from the wild during the 1980s.
 Trees are cut down to remove the young from nest holes, which not only removes that generation of birds, but permanently destroys the nest site.